alashkov83/hydrocluster/README.md

 GUI was realized using Tkinter.
-It consists of a panel for selecting the operation mode, a window for graphical representation of clustering results Cluster analysis, and a window for displaying log file, shown below (Fig. 1)
+It consists of a panel for selecting the operation mode, a window for graphical representation of clustering results Cluster analysis, and a window for displaying log file, shown below.

 ![image](screenshots/main_window.png)

-Fig 1.

 At the beginning of working with the graphical interface, it is necessary to select the desired hydrophobicity / hydrophilicity table in